Jonathon Porritt: Friends of the Earth

 Looking back in 2012, Porritt stated that becoming director of Friends of the Earth "was probably the best decision of my life".

-However, his affection for the organization has not stopped him from harshly criticizing it, as he did in 2015, when the group's top ten priority issues list did not include nuclear power.
+However, his affection for the organisation has not stopped him from harshly criticising it, as he did in 2015, when the group's priority issues list did not include opposition to new nuclear power stations.

 Beyond Agenda 21

-Porritt attended United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro in 1992, eventually writing an introduction for The way forward : beyond Agenda 21 (1997).

-From 1993 to 1996, he chaired Stakeholder Forum for a Sustainable Future, then known as United Nations Environment and Development UK (UNED UK).
-The organization encourages international stakeholders to engage in decision-making for sustainable development.
+Porritt attended the UN Conference on Environment and Development (UNCED) in Rio de Janeiro in 1992, eventually writing an introduction for The way forward: Beyond Agenda 21 (1997).
+From 1993 to 1996, he chaired the Stakeholder Forum for a Sustainable Future, then known as UN Environment and Development UK (UNED UK).
+The organisation encourages international stakeholders to engage in decision-making for sustainable development.

 Forum for the Future

-With Sara Parkin and Paul Ekins, Porritt founded Forum for the Future in 1996, a sustainable development charity.

-The nonprofit offers advice on sustainability planning to multinational companies, including Kellogg's and Unilever.
+With Sara Parkin and Paul Ekins, in 1996, Porritt founded Forum for the Future, a sustainable development charity.
+The organisation offers advice on sustainability planning to multinational companies—including Kellogg's and Unilever.

-After founding Forum of the Future, Porritt largely withdrew from party politics to concentrate on non-partisan political work.
+After founding Forum for the Future, Porritt largely withdrew from party politics to concentrate on non-partisan political work.
+He stepped down from the organisation in May 2023, after which he returned to direct climate campaigning, supporting Just Stop Oil, Defend Our Juries and Zero Hour.

 Sustainable Development Commission

-In 2000, Porritt was appointed the inaugural Chair of the incoming Labour government's Sustainable Development Commission (SDC), set up by prime minister Tony Blair.
-He was reappointed twice for three-year terms, the last of which began on 26 July 2006.
-From 2000 to 2009, Porritt chaired the SDC.

-He was, however, critical of the Labour government for its environmental record and its pro-nuclear stance, and has campaigned against nuclear power.
+In 2000, Porritt was appointed as the inaugural chair of the incoming Labour government's Sustainable Development Commission (SDC), set up by Prime Minister Tony Blair.
+He was reappointed twice for three-year terms, the last of which began on 26 July 2006, and chaired the SDC between 2000 to 2009.
+He was critical of the Labour government for its environmental record and its pro-nuclear stance—and for neglecting energy efficiency, renewables, and decentralised solutions—and has campaigned against nuclear power.
+In Scotland, Porritt criticised one-year carbon reduction targets as "macho breast beating", contributing to the Scottish Executive's adoption of five-year budgets, and in 2005, he criticised UK aviation and transport policies as "entirely unsustainable".

-While at SDC, Porritt encouraged the work of economist Tim Jackson, whose SDC report Prosperity Without Growth was later published as a book under the same title.
-Since retiring from the SDC in September 2009, Porritt has publicly supported the report's analysis of economic growth as it relates to environmental and human well-being, and the potential for a sustainable economy.

-The Sustainable Development Commission closed on 31 March 2011.
+While at SDC, Porritt encouraged the work of economist Tim Jackson, whose SDC report, Prosperity Without Growth, was later published as a book under the same title.
+Since stepping down from the SDC in September 2009, Porritt has publicly supported Jackson's report analysis of economic growth as it relates to environmental and human well-being, and the potential for a sustainable economy.
+MPs pressed the government on the SDC's call for an index of sustainable economic welfare in 2004.
+The SDC closed on 31 March 2011.